 Caroline Cardus is a visual artist, speaker and writer who makes work about her own and other people’s experience of disability.
 Her work makes a point of focussing on the times we are currently living in by exploring significant aspects of disability history and culture.
 She has worked in the arts since 1999, launching her own career as an artist in 2002.

 Caroline is committed to promoting Disability Art and is pleased to be a board member for dao as it transforms into an essential reference for historical and contemporary disability arts practice.
 You can see her work at www.carolinecardus.com

-Marc Steene is Head of Learning at Pallant House Gallery in Chichester and has been employed at the Gallery for eight years, initially as an Outreach Officer.
+Marc Steene is Directorof Pallant House Gallery in Chichester, West Sussex and has been employed at the Gallery for nine years.
 In his role as Head of Learning Marc initiated ‘Outside In’ - a biennial open exhibition of art work by marginalised artists, which he manages alongside a steering group comprising of marginalised artists, private donors, Creative Response (a local arts organisation for people with mental health issues) and HMP Ford (a category D open prison in West Sussex)..